rsyslog/rsyslog-doc/source/configuration/global/options/rsconf1_generateconfiggraph.rst

    to use friendly names with.
 If you do this, keep the names short.
 #. run rsyslog at least once (either in regular or configuration check
    mode)
-#. remember to remove the $GenerateConfigGraph directive when you no
+#. remember to remove the $GenerateConfigGraph parameter when you no
    longer need it (or comment it out)
 #. change your working directory to where you place the dot file
 #. if you would like to edit the rsyslog-generated file, now is the time